ABREG0/az-sentinel/README.md

 ## Goal
-Streamline way to import analytic rules to a sentinel instance
+Automate the export and import of analytic rules to one or multiple sentinel instance in selected subscriptions.

     Helper Script:
         Do-checks.ps1